Pecacheu/MultiWorldPets/README.md

 - Your pet has been named, or you only have one pet of a given species.
 - There is a safe location to teleport to in the vicinity.

-The teleport system uses an algorithm that finds a random location nearby to teleport each pet to (so that they don't all get stuck together with you in your hitbox).
+The teleport system uses an algorithm that finds a random location nearby to teleport each pet to (so that they don't all get stuck together with you in your hitbox.)

-First, it will choose a random X and Z coordinate nearby, then it will scan for the nearest solid ground above or below the player, with at least two blocks of open air above, and no adjacent dangerous blocks.
-It will repeat this process until a safe location is found, or *maxTries* is exceeded.

-## My Other Stuff
-[Elevators](https://github.com/Pecacheu/Elevators-v2) *(Adds fully-featured Elevators to Minecraft!)*

-[RawColors Resource Pack](https://planetminecraft.com/texture_pack/raw-colors-15-low-contrast-complete-resource-pack) *(Low-Contrast Colors for easy-on-the-eyes play)*

-[ForestFire Server](https://forestfire.net) *(Check out our MC server, we have custom plugins!)*
+## See Also
+[Elevators Plugin](https://github.com/Pecacheu/Elevators-v2) - *Because who said mineshafts were the only type of shaft in Minecraft?*

+[ForestFire Server](https://forestfire.net) - *Come have fun on my Minecraft server!*

-[TabPlus Extension for Chrome](http://chrome.google.com/webstore/detail/tabplus/hfcdmjginkilbcfeffkkggemafdjflhp) (Save the headache and manage your tabs)
+[TabPlus Extension for Chrome](http://chrome.google.com/webstore/detail/tabplus/hfcdmjginkilbcfeffkkggemafdjflhp) - *Save the headache and manage your tabs*